 Stem Cell Definitions

 The term “stem cell” by itself can be misleading.
 There are many different types of stem cells, each with very different potential to treat disease.
 The so-called adult stem cells come from any organ, from the fetus through the adult.
 These are also called tissue stem cells.
-The so-called pluripotent cells, which have the ability to form all cells in the body, can be either embryonic or induced pluripotent stem (iPS) cells.
+The so-called pluripotent stem cells, which have the ability to form all cells in the body, are mostly embryonic or induced pluripotent stem (iPS) cells.

 - What is an embryonic stem cell?